bisrat6/Etxplore-frontend/API_DOCUMENTATION.md

 # Etxplore API Documentation

 ## Base URL

 ```
 http://localhost:3000/api/v1
 ```

 ## Getting Started

-1. Make sure your backend server is running on `http://localhost:3000`
+1. Make sure your backend server is running on `http://localhost:3000` (or set the API base for the frontend using Vite env below)
 2. The frontend is configured to connect to this backend automatically
 3. All authenticated requests require a Bearer token in the Authorization header